Green Business Practices

 The new facility incorporates a large ribbon of glass surrounding the sales floor, allowing natural light to spill into the space and offering views of the surrounding treetops.
 Occupants will enjoy the introduction of daylight into the entire public space, as well as the main office.

 A natural landscaping plan for water quality, aesthetics, and promotion of certain plants was implemented in the spring of 2013.
 Designed by Leah Gardner, MLA, a local Environmental Design Consultant specializing in natural landscaping, it features native and edible plants, including blueberries along the patio, pollinator gardens, and a demonstration herb garden.
 Our construction and relocation plan was to transform an abandoned bread warehouse with no green space into a vibrant, cooperative center of sustainable commerce featuring functional and beautiful natural landscaping.
-Black Willow Design currently manages our landscape.
+Gardner Monaco Design manages our landscape.

 LEED Accredited Professional

 The design team included a LEED accredited professional.
 Throughout the project, careful attention was taken to ensure design and environment related issues were addressed in a green, sustainable mind frame.
+Although eligible for LEED certification, we opted to direct those resources elsewhere.

 Stormwater Design: Quantity Control

 The City of Knoxville complies with the EPA’s requirements for Stormwater Runoff, to reduce pollution and contamination.
+Our stormwater management is inspected and maintained monthly.

 Water Use Reduction